What Is Boston Cream Pie?

 Instructions

-- TO ASSEMBLE: Place 1 cake layer on serving plate.
+- Assemble: Place 1 cake layer on serving plate.
 Spread with thick layer of pastry cream.
 Top with second cake layer.
-Frost with icing.
+Pour glaze over the top and let it drip down the sides.
+Chill until ready to serve.

 Joy says